D2KLab/music-chatbot/README.md

     - [facebook_io.js](./facebook/facebook_io.js) contains the methods to receive the sentences sent through Facebook and processed by the NLU.
     - [facebook_cards.js](./facebook/facebook_cards.js) contains the code to build the Facebook cards to make the answers prettier.

+- [dialogflow/](./dialogflow/) is a directory containing the webhook useful for the Dialogflow fulfillment phase.
+This flow is totally detached from our original architecture (which uses Botkit), and it's useful only for the lightweight version of the bot which can be used with Google Home.

 ### Configuring
 Prepare a .env for your node app.
 You can easily copy-paste the following:
 ```